gradii/geometry/src/triangle/core/src/ripple/ripple.md

 All available global options can be seen in the `RippleGlobalOptions` interface.

-### Disabling anitriion
+### Disabling animation

-The anitriion of ripples can be disabled by using the `anitriion` global option.
-If the `enterDuration` and `exitDuration` is being set to `0`, ripples will just appear without any anitriion.
+The animation of ripples can be disabled by using the `animation` global option.
+If the `enterDuration` and `exitDuration` is being set to `0`, ripples will just appear without any animation.

 This is specifically useful in combination with the `disabled` global option, because globally disabling ripples won't affect the focus indicator ripples.
 If someone still wants to disable